 Although GENESIS 2 is user-suported, rather than being being actively developed, users continue to contribute new libraries, documentation, and simulation scripts.
 Questions posted to the genesis-sim-users mailing list usually receive a prompt response.
 GENESIS 2.3 continues to be widely used used for large network models consisting of multicompartmental neurons, and for projects in modeling courses, such as the recent Latin American School on Computational Neuroscience (LASCON V).

-This is the official public beta release of GENESIS 2.4 and the "Ultimate GENESIS Tutorial Distribution", prepared as course materials for the tutorial Constructing biologically realistic neuron and network models with GENESIS on July 26th at CNS 2014.
+The revised "Ultimate GENESIS Tutorial Distribution" was used as course materials for the tutorial Constructing biologically realistic neuron and network models with GENESIS on July 26th at CNS 2014, presented by Hugo Cornelis.

 More information about the "UGTD" is below.